ArdaShakur/cryptme/README.md

 ```bash
 cryptme -h
 ```
-For now it only generates SHA256 code.
+For now it only generates SHA256 and BASE46 code.